Your Guide to Preventing Account Takeover Attacks

 Even the most sophisticated account takeover attacks leave a trail.
 The key is knowing what to look for.
 By recognizing the early warning signs, your team and your users can act quickly to secure an account before serious damage is done.
 These red flags usually fall into a few key categories, from strange login patterns to unauthorized changes that lock the real user out.
 Paying attention to these signals is the first line of defense in protecting your platform and maintaining the trust of your community.

-Strange Login Activity
+Warning Sign: Unfamiliar Login Activity

 One of the most obvious signs of an ATO attempt is unusual login activity.
 Attackers often use automated bots to test thousands of stolen username and password combinations in a method called credential stuffing.
 You might see a sudden spike in failed login attempts for a single account coming from multiple IP addresses or different countries in a very short time.
 These patterns are a tell-tale sign of a brute force attack, where software is trying to break into the account.
 Security alerts for multiple failed logins or logins from new, unrecognized devices should always be treated as serious threats.

-Unexpected Changes to Your Account
+Warning Sign: Sudden Changes to Your Profile

 Once an attacker gains access, their first move is often to secure their control and lock you out.
 Be on high alert for email or text notifications about changes you didn’t make.
 This could be a changed password, a new email address added to the account, or an updated phone number for recovery.
 Fraudsters do this to prevent the real owner from receiving security alerts or using the “Forgot Password” feature.
 Beyond these administrative changes, look for other suspicious activities like unauthorized purchases or fund transfers.
 These are clear indicators that someone else is controlling the account and exploiting it for financial fraud.

-Messages You Didn’t Send
+Warning Sign: Seeing Messages You Didn’t Send

 If friends or colleagues mention receiving odd messages from you, take it seriously.
 A common tactic for attackers is to use a compromised account to spread their scam.
 They leverage the trust your contacts have in you to send out phishing links, malware, or fraudulent requests for money.
 The compromised account becomes a launchpad for a wider phishing campaign, putting your entire network at risk.
 The longer an attacker has control, the more they can damage your reputation and exploit the trust you’ve built with your community, turning your account into a tool for their own malicious activities.